-Lucky is 8 years old (born May 28, 2008) and weighs 50 pounds.
+Lucky is 9 years old (born May 28, 2008) and weighs 50 pounds.
 He looks like an elegant cross between a black panther and a cape hunting dog, with the soft eyes of a sweet hound.
 He came to us in July 2015, after spending his ENTIRE LIFE since puppyhood at the end of a chain.
 His body was like a skeleton when seized by Animal Control.
-He is valued by us and appropriately cared for now, but still waits for his own person.
+He is loved and valued by us now, and appropriately cared for now, but still waits for his own person.

 HIS STORY: Because he had extremely limited space while chained to a tree for 7 years, sometimes his muscle-memory takes over during stressful moments causing him to pace.
 He ONLY barks and paces for human attention when he hears humans nearby and cannot be with them.
 Lucky is not destructive when left alone.
-Being with people relaxes him and so does the background noise of a television.
+Being with people relaxes him and so does the background noise of music or a television.
 He is an ideal and cozy couch potato.

 - is good on a leash, is not a climber or a digger, and he loves riding in the car!